-You will be assessed based on your ability to analyse and reflect on how organisations are leveraging nontraditional valuable data (unstructured, real-time) with traditional enterprise data (structured) for business intelligence and value creation.
+You will be assessed based on your ability to analyze and reflect on how organizations are leveraging non-traditional valuable data (unstructured, real-time) with traditional enterprise data (structured) for business intelligence and value creation.
 The marking criteria for this assessment are as follows.